noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

   - all positioned elements accept
     - the zindex to control the zed dimension
     - top,left,right,bottom offsets
-- relative: element stays in the normal flow
+- relative: element stays in the normal flow but can be offset without affecting surrounding elements
   - great for creating an ancestor for children elements
 - absolute: removes element from the normal flow
   - is relative to the closest positioned ancestor/body